engisalor/corpusama/README.md

 This package wraps the ReliefWeb API to simplify making queries and storing data.

 - accepts parameters in JSON, YML, or dict format
-- `Manager` will execute a call and save data to a SQLite database
-- new reports are added and existing reports are overwritten (determined by the `"id"` field)
+- existing reports are overwritten (determined by the `"id"` field)
+- can make sets of calls to retrieve multiple pages of results
+- waits between calls
+- tracks API usage and limits to daily quota
 - see the docstrings in `manager.py` for details

 **Installation**